 Why is this medication prescribed?

-Spinosad suspension is used to treat head lice (small insects that attach themselves to the skin) in adults and children 4 years of age and older.
+Spinosad suspension is used to treat head lice (small insects that attach themselves to the scalp) in adults and children 6 months of age and older.
+It is also used to treat scabies (mites that attach themselves to the skin) in adults and children 4 years of age and older.
 Spinosad is in a class of medications called pediculicides.
-It works by killing the lice.
+It works by killing the lice and mites.

 How should this medicine be used?

-Topical spinosad comes as a suspension (liquid) to apply to the scalp and hair.
-It is usually applied to the scalp and hair in one or sometimes two treatments.
-If live lice are seen one week after the first treatment then a second treatment of spinosad suspension should be applied.
+Topical spinosad comes as a suspension (liquid) to apply to the scalp, hair, and skin.
+When used to treat lice, it is usually applied to the scalp and hair in one or sometimes two treatments.
+If live lice are seen one week after the first treatment, then a second treatment of spinosad suspension should be applied.
+When used to treat scabies, it is usually applied to the skin in one treatment.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use spinosad suspension exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.
 Read these instructions carefully.

-Spinosad suspension should only be used on the hair and scalp.
+Spinosad suspension should only be used on the hair, scalp, and skin.
 Avoid getting spinosad suspension in your eyes, mouth, or vagina.

 If spinosad suspension gets in your eyes, flush them with water right away.
 If your eyes are still irritated after flushing with water, call your doctor or get medical help right away.